python/cpython/Doc/library/shelve.rst

    database file is opened for reading and writing.
 The optional *flag* parameter has the same interpretation as the *flag* parameter of :func:`dbm.open`.

-   By default, version 3 pickles are used to serialize values.
+   By default, pickle's default protocol version is used to serialize values.
 The version of the pickle protocol can be specified with the *protocol* parameter.

    Because of Python semantics, a shelf cannot know when a mutable persistent-dictionary entry is modified.
 By default modified objects are